Skip to content

 To get the correct internal DNS IPs:

 pull-filter ignore is the cleanup step: it drops matching server-pushed directives before OpenVPN processes them.
-That keeps the logs quieter and makes it explicit that your local client config is authoritative.
+In practice, that keeps the OpenVPN Community client logs quieter and makes it explicit that your local client config is authoritative.

 Notes: